mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/UF5.md

 ### Algorithms

 Soon after the development of Yo Notation, Ghodgaonkar created a thread on SpeedSolving.com dedicated to discussion of the method.
 The thread included various details about the method and links to relevant documents, including a new document providing a learning plan [^ghodgaonkar-2019-6].
 In June 2019, Ghodgaonkar published a document including algorithms for several cases [^ghodgaonkar-2019-7] [^ghodgaonkar-2019-8].
-Ghodgaonkar also maintains a YouTube channel dedicated to UF5 discussion and algorithm development [^abhijeet-ghodgaonkar-nd].
+Ghodgaonkar also maintains a YouTube channel dedicated to UF5 discussion and algorithm development [^ghodgaonkar-nd].

 <ImageCollage
 images={[